johnlloydcallao01/tap2go/docs/architecture/CACHING_BLUEPRINT.md

 Geographic Edge Locations: Utilize multiple edge servers in key regions to route each user to the nearest server, minimizing latency.

 3. Application‐Level Caching (5–20 ms)
-Framework Caching (e.g., Next.js): Use techniques like Incremental Static Regeneration (ISR) to rebuild rarely changing pages in the background hourly, serve them from memory, and add appropriate “Cache-Control” headers for API routes.
+Framework Caching (e.g., Next.js): Use techniques like Incremental Static Regeneration (ISR) to rebuild rarely changing pages in the background hourly, serve them from memory, and add appropriate "Cache-Control" headers for API routes.
-Client‐Side State (Redux RTK Query): Keep data—restaurant listings for 10 minutes, menu items for five minutes, order details for one minute, and user profiles for 30 minutes—in the Redux store so repeated navigations don’t trigger network requests.
+Client‐Side State (Redux RTK Query): Keep data—restaurant listings for 10 minutes, menu items for five minutes, order details for one minute, and user profiles for 30 minutes—in the Redux store so repeated navigations don't trigger network requests.
 Server Memory Cache (Node.js): Store frequently used database query results (e.g., top‐10 popular restaurants) for five minutes, computed values (e.g., merchant earnings) for ten minutes, and session‐related data for 30 minutes, reducing database and CPU load.

 4. Distributed Cache (Redis) (20–100 ms)
 Primary Usage: Centralize data that multiple application servers need (user sessions for 24 hours, expensive API responses for an hour, search results for 30 minutes, restaurant metadata for two hours).
 Data Structures: Use Redis data types—strings for single values, hashes for small records (user profiles, restaurant details), sets for favorites or categories, sorted sets for leaderboards, and lists for recent orders or notifications—to optimize memory and lookups.
-Cache Warming: Run background jobs (hourly for popular restaurants, every 30 minutes for trending menu items) and preload user preferences on login to avoid “cold” cache misses and ensure immediate hits when traffic spikes.
+Cache Warming: Run background jobs (hourly for popular restaurants, every 30 minutes for trending menu items) and preload user preferences on login to avoid "cold" cache misses and ensure immediate hits when traffic spikes.

 5. Database‐Level Caching (100–500 ms)
-Firestore Query Caching: Cache common query results (e.g., “restaurants in region X”) for five minutes, individual document snapshots for two minutes, and aggregation results (e.g., monthly revenue) for ten minutes to reduce repeated reads.
+Firestore Query Caching: Cache common query results (e.g., "restaurants in region X") for five minutes, individual document snapshots for two minutes, and aggregation results (e.g., monthly revenue) for ten minutes to reduce repeated reads.
-Elasticsearch Caching: Keep full search results for five minutes, aggregation buckets (e.g., “restaurants by cuisine”) for ten minutes, and autocomplete suggestions for an hour, ensuring search is both fast and reasonably fresh.
+Elasticsearch Caching: Keep full search results for five minutes, aggregation buckets (e.g., "restaurants by cuisine") for ten minutes, and autocomplete suggestions for an hour, ensuring search is both fast and reasonably fresh.
 Connection Pooling: Maintain a pool of up to about 100 database connections, with 30‐second idle timeouts and 60‐second acquire timeouts, preventing constant open/close cycles and ensuring reliable performance under load.

 6. Intelligent Cache Invalidation
-Event‐Driven Triggers: When data changes—menu updates, order status transitions, restaurant closures, user profile edits—automatically invalidate exactly the affected cache keys (e.g., “restaurant:{id}:menu,” associated search indexes, or personalized recommendations), preventing stale displays.
+Event‐Driven Triggers: When data changes—menu updates, order status transitions, restaurant closures, user profile edits—automatically invalidate exactly the affected cache keys (e.g., "restaurant:{id}:menu," associated search indexes, or personalized recommendations), preventing stale displays.
-Cascading Rules: Changes to a restaurant clear its own cache, related search results, and any affected recommendation caches, plus purge the CDN’s cached pages if necessary.
+Cascading Rules: Changes to a restaurant clear its own cache, related search results, and any affected recommendation caches, plus purge the CDN's cached pages if necessary.
 Invalidation Timing: Use immediate invalidation for critical data (live order status, payment info), batched invalidations (every few minutes) for high‐volume caches like search results, and scheduled invalidations (hourly or daily) for analytics or reporting data.
 Coherence Patterns:
 Write‐Through: Update both the database and cache simultaneously for critical data (user profiles, order details).